 - sesame seeds for scattering over

-- chopped tomatoes & spring onions/scallions, pitta bread or another type of fresh bread, hummus (see below for a quick recipe), Greek yoghurt, snow pea sprouts
+- chopped tomatoes & spring onions/scallions pitta bread or another type of fresh bread, hummus, Greek yoghurt or tahini dressing, snow pea sprouts

 - Peel the sweet potatoes and cook in a microwave for about 10 minutes or until soft. (you can roast them if you prefer for about 45 minutes or so or until soft)

 - In the meantime, pulse the chickpeas a few times in a food processor until still a little bit chunky.